ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 }
 ```

 This is the basic structure of a Pester test file that we'll use.
-In the `BeforeAll` section, we set up error handling and verbose logging.
-This block is executed once before the tests are executed.
-The `Describe` block is used to group tests together.
-In this case, we group all tests for the `APIM.Policy.InboundBasePolicy` rule.
+In the `BeforeAll` section, we configure error handling and enable verbose logging.
+This block runs once before the tests are executed.

+The `Describe` block is used to group related tests.
+In this case, it groups all tests for the `APIM.Policy.InboundBasePolicy` rule.

 #### Should pass if base policy is the only policy in the inbound section

-Let's start with a first scenario to test this rule:
+Let’s begin with the first scenario to test this rule:

 _APIM.Policy.InboundBasePolicy should pass if base policy is the only policy in the inbound section_